timm/tested/docs/onFishr.md

 - Perform an _ABLATION STUDY_:
   - Given a preferred method $M$ containing two to four main ideas
     - Disable (or change) each one  thing.
 If anything get worse, declare that thing important.
-- Perform an HPO XXX
+- Perform an _HPO study_:
+  - Apply these minimal sampling methods to learning good $Z$ values for a learner
+  - Your goal should be to compare your minimal sampling methods with some established optimization method.

 ### Word limit

 The following limits exclude references.

-- No less that five pages
-  - no more than eight
+- No less that five pages,no more than eight
 - HARD LIMITS:
   - we will not grade after eight pages.
   - we will not read if less than five.